 As part of the order process, if we collect credit/debit card information, your information will be used to fill your order but we will never share your personal payment information with third parties.

 While AABA makes every reasonable effort to protect the information collected through its Web sites, please be aware that there is always some risk involved when submitting data over the Internet.
 We cannot guarantee that our Web sites are 100-percent safe from illegal tampering or "hacking."
 Any data transmitted over the Internet may be at risk; however, once it is received at AABA and entered into its database, it has the same protection that AABA extends to its own confidential information.

 We track the total number of visitors to our Web site, the number of visitors to each page of the Web site, and the domain names of our visitors' Internet service providers.
 No personally identifiable information is gathered in this process.

 Updating Your Information

-Refunds are not issued for purchase of AAPA memberships.
+Refunds are not issued for purchase of AABA memberships.
 Membership is canceled when the membership term expires or if an individual or institution requests that the membership be terminated.

 Links to Third-Party Sites

 We do not collect personal information from any person we actually know is under the age of 18.

 Any comments, complaints or questions concerning this policy or complaints or objections about our use of your personal information should be addressed by directing your comments to the American Association of Biological Anthropologists, whose contact details are: American Association of Biological Anthropologists, Burk & Associates, Inc., 950 Herndon Parkway, Suite 450, Herndon, VA 20170 Tel: (703) 790-1745.
 Email: [email protected].